Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #9

 The last study of this report comes to us from the University of Delaware, where researchers are laying the groundwork for using gold-silica nanoparticles and lasers to inhibit cancer-promoting genes.

-Ribonucleic Acid (RNA) is a molecule essential in various biological roles in the body, which include coding, decoding, regulation, and expression of genes.
+The gene therapy involves using a 'light-sensitive' form of RNA, which stands for RiboNucleic Acid (RNA), which is a molecule essential in various biological roles in the body that include coding, decoding, regulation, and expression of genes.

+In the study, light-sensitive RNA called siRNA (small interfering RNA) was attached to the gold-silica nanoparticles.
 The light-sensitive 'siRNAs' were used so that the gene therapy would only target genes in the cancer cells.

-The researchers were able to do this by focusing a near-infrared laser light onto the siRNA after the gold-silica nanoparticles entered into the cancer cells.
+The researchers were able to do this by focusing a near-infrared laser light onto the siRNA after the gold-silica nanoparticles entered the cancer cells.
+The light caused the gene-altering siRNA to be released from the gold-silica nanoparticles, where they attacked the target gene and killed the cancer cells.

 Dr. Emily Day, the lead researcher in the study, stated the following about the experiments using siRNA and gold nanoparticles.